Branded content: Research and issues

 In 2003, the Branded Content Marketing Association was formed in order to promote branded content to a wider, international audience.
 In January 2008, the BCMA conducted a study intending to analyze the efficacy of branded content compared to traditional advertising.
 Reportedly, over one-third of people were skeptical about traditional ads, and only one-tenth trusted the companies producing such adverts.
 The study concluded that "in the overwhelming majority of cases consumers preferred the more innovative approach compared with traditional advertising".
 Over 95% of the time, web sites that feature branded content were more successful than web sites featuring typical advertisements, and are 24% more effective at increasing the purchase intent of viewers.
 Branded content is most effective in the 18-34 age group, who tend to react with more positive opinions and being overall more responsive to branded sites.
 Online Publishers Association’s President Pam Horan concluded, “In nearly every category measured, ad effectiveness scores on branded content sites were numerically higher than on the web in general, on portals or on ad networks.

 These positive results, however, having come from an organization which endeavors to promote the marketing practice, are subject to criticisms of bias.

+Measurement

+Because branded content blurs the line between editorial and advertising, brands typically gauge its effectiveness using methods adapted from advertising research rather than direct-response metrics such as clicks or conversions.
+The most common approach is the brand lift study, in which a randomly selected group of consumers exposed to the content is compared with an unexposed control group on survey-based metrics such as ad recall, brand awareness, favorability, and purchase intent.
+A 2016 Nielsen analysis of more than 100 pieces of branded video content reported that branded content generated an average of 86% brand recall among viewers, compared with 65% for the same brand promoted through pre-roll advertising, with comparable gains in brand affinity and purchase intent.

+A related technique is the search lift study, which compares the volume of organic queries for a brand or product between exposed and control groups in order to attribute changes in search behavior to a campaign.
+To estimate sales lift, advertisers use causal inference techniques such as randomized geo experiments, in which entire geographic markets are randomly assigned to receive or be withheld from a campaign so that the resulting difference in sales can be attributed to the campaign rather than to underlying demand.